koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/components/date-time.md

 ## format: date-time

-Renders a `date-time-picker`: a read-only input that opens a dialog combining the calendar with a clock, one after the other, for `en` this corresponds to the `keyboardDateTime` message:
+Renders a `date-time-picker`: a read-only input (no keyboard entry) that opens a dialog combining the calendar with a clock, one after the other.
+The field displays the selected value formatted by Vuetify's date adapter (its `fullDateTime` format):

 <VjsfDemo demo="demo-date-time/date-time" />